 - Big trash can with a tight-fitting lid

-- Absorption medium (biodegradable material to soak up the liquid): Saw dust, pine chips, peat moss, or newspaper torn into thin strips
+- Absorption medium (biodegradable material to soak up the liquid waste): Saw dust, pine chips, peat moss, or newspaper torn into thin strips, dried used coffee grounds, cat litter

-(If making the ERS for future use, I suggest storing a big newspaper in the bucket)
+(If making an emergency toilet for future use, I suggest storing a big newspaper in the bucket)

-- Pool Noodle or Pipe insulation (For pool noodle, cut a slit through one side of the noodle all the way down.
+- Pool Noodle or Pipe insulation (For pool noodle, use a utility knife to cut a slit through one side of the noodle all the way down.
 Pipe insulation comes with a slit in place.)

 - Toilet paper